 The Buckingham Palace, built in 1837 is the London residence of the Royal Family ever since Queen Victoria came into power.
 One can take tours of the palace and one of the most popular attractions here is the Changing of the Gaurd.
 This free display of precision marching is tuned to music and is treat to the eyes.

-12. The Victoria and Albert Museum
+12. The Victoria And Albert Museum – For History Buffs

 The Victoria and Albert Museum (V&A) is one of the most diverse museums in the world and houses a Natural History Museum and Science Museum in it.
 It covers 13 acres and has 145 galleries containing artifacts that are more than 5000 years old.